 Making a complaint

-If something goes wrong, our aim is to ensure that a complaint we have the power to deal with is addressed quickly and fairly.
+If something goes wrong, our aim is to ensure that any complaints are addressed quickly and fairly.
 Sometimes it may be easiest and quickest to try to sort a matter out informally – but if you do wish to make a formal complaint it is important to understand what the College is able to deal with and what lies outside its remit.

-We cannot deal with the following issues because other organisations are responsible
+We cannot deal with the following issues as they are outside our remit:

-• If you have a concern or complaint about an individual psychiatrist and his or her right or competence to practise you should contact the General Medical Council.
+If you have a concern or complaint about an individual psychiatrist and his or her right or competence to practise you should contact the General Medical Council (GMC).

-If you wish, after reading the above, to pursue a complaint about a College Member, Associate or Pre-Membership Psychiatric Trainee, in relation to their work for, or role in, the College then please follow the guidelines in the complaints policy.
-The policies set out the information you must include when you write to us.
+If you wish to pursue a complaint about a College Member, Associate, or Pre-Membership Psychiatric Trainee, in relation to their work for, or role in, the College then please follow the guidelines in the Disciplinary and Complaints policy.
+We have also produced a document which lays out the process in a simplified way.
+The policies set out the information which you must include when you write to us.

 Your complaint should be made in writing, addressed to the Complaints Manager at The Royal College of Psychiatrists UK, and either sent via email to governance@rcpsych.ac.uk, or by post to: